graphile/worker/README.md

 export interface TaskSpec {
   /**
-   * The queue to run this task under (specify if you want the job to run
+   * The queue to run this task under.
+(Default: null) */ queueName?: string;
-   * serially).
-   */
-  queueName?: string;

   /**
-   * A Date to schedule this task to run in the future */ runAt?: Date;
+   * A Date to schedule this task to run in the future.
+(Default: now) */ runAt?: Date;

-  /**
-   * How many retries should this task get?
-(Default: 25) */ maxAttempts?: number;

-  /**
-   * Unique identifier for the job, can be used to update or remove it later if needed */ jobKey?: string;

   /**
    * Jobs are executed in numerically ascending order of priority (jobs with a